thomasball42/kantar_processing/README.md

     Calculates biological impacts of each product

-5. run calculate_hh_impacts.py

-    Calculates  impacts of each hh and plots

 ### Other
-detect_hh_to_exclude.py creates a list of hh that submitted less than 50 weeks of data (used in calculate_hh_impacts.py)
+detect_hh_to_exclude.py - creates a list of hh that submitted less than 50 weeks of data (used in calculate_hh_impacts.py)

+run calculate_hh_impacts.py - Calculates  impacts of each hh and plots